 The Darkslides is a collective of large format film landscape photographers from various parts of the United States.
-They are Alex Burke, Alan Brock, Justin Lowery, Ben Horne, Martin Quinn and Michael Strickland.
+They are Alex Burke, Alan Brock, Ryan Gillespie, Justin Lowery, Ben Horne and Martin Quinn.
 The goal of this site is to not only show beautiful images taken with large format cameras but to share knowledge and experience in using them with you.

 What is Large Format Photography?

 Large format photography as we practice it, is created using large cut sheets of traditional analog film, typically measuring either 4×5 inches or 8×10 inches in size.
 These sheets are carefully loaded into film holders, each of which holds two sheets of film, one on each side, protected by a removable “dark slide.”
 (The dark slide is the oblong object with tiny handles on it depicted in our logo at the top of the screen.)
 This process must be done in total darkness, because the film will be destroyed if exposed to stray light.